hlship/cli-tools/README.md

 `cli-tools` is intended to create three types of command lines tools:

 - A simple tool simply parses its command line arguments and executes some code using those arguments (think: `ls` or `cat`)
-- A proper tool is composed of multiple commands, across multiple namespaces.
+- A common tool is composed of multiple commands, across multiple namespaces.
 The first command line argument will select the specific sub-command to execute. (think: `git`)
 - A complex tool organizes some commands into command groups that share an initial name (think `kubectl`)